 Preface xvii

 Audience xvii

-Using This Book xvii
+Using This Book

 Typographical Conventions

 Contacting Technical Support xviii

 1. Overview of the On-Line Help

 If You Are a New AccuRev User

 If You Are Upgrading From a Previous AccuRev Version

 How Do I Configure My Browser?

-Help Topics for Multiple Features 3
+Help Topics for Multiple Features

 2. Using the AccuRev GUI 5

 Starting the GUI 5

-Using AccuRev with a Secure AccuRev Server
+Using AccuRev with a Secure AccuRev Server 5

-The Login Command 6
+The Logi n Command

 Invoking the Login Command 6

 Using the Login Dialog 6

 Logging Out 7

 The "session" File 7

 The Change Password Command 8

 Invoking the Change Password Command 8

 Using the Change Password Dialog

-The Multiple-Tab Display 9
+The Multiple-Tab Display

-Organizing Tabs 9
+Organizing Tabs

-Closing Tabs 9
+Closing Tabs

-Cloning Tabs 10
+Cloning Tabs

 Refreshing Tabs

 Current User, Depot, and Workspace

-Keyboard Accelerators

-Integration with the AccuRev Web UI
+Keyboard Accelerators Integration with the AccuRev Web UI

 Find, Search, and Filter Features

+Working with Tables

 Filtering Tables

 Selecting Files in a Table

 Adjusting the Column Width

 Adding and Removing Columns

 Changing Column Order

 Sorting the Rows of a Table

 Using the Keyboard to Navigate through a Table

 Printing Tables

 Choosing a Depot to be Used for a Command

-Using the Choose Depot Dialog 19
+Using the Choose Depot Dialog

-Choosing a Stream to be Used for a Command 20
+Choosing a Stream to be Used for a Command 21

 Using the Choose Stream Dialog

-The File Chooser Dialog 21
+The File Chooser Dialog

 AccuWork Export File Types

 User-Specified Names for AccuRev Entities

 The GUI Main Toolbar

 The GUI Main Menu

 The File Menu

-The New Depot Command

 Invoking the New Depot Command

-Using the New Depot Dialog

-The New Workspace Command
+Using the New Depot Dialog The New Workspace Command

 Invoking the New Workspace Command

+• •

 Using the New Workspace Wizard

 The New Workspace Command: Screen 1 of 3-Specifying the Depot and Backing Stream

-The New Workspace Command: Screen 2 of 3-Choosing a Name and Location for the Workspace).
+The New Workspace Command: Screen 2 of 3-Choosing a Name and Location for the Workspace ·

-The New Workspace Command: Screen 3 of 3-Configuring the Workspace) 28
+The New Workspace Command: Screen 3 of 3-Configuring the Workspace) 29

 The New Stream and Change Stream Commands 20

 (Stream Configuration dialog)

 Invoking the Command

 Using the New Stream / Change Stream Dialog

 The Workspaces Tab / The Open Workspace Dialog

 Opening a Workspaces Tab

 Opening the Open Workspace Dialog Box

 Workspaces Tab Layout

 Working in a Workspaces Tab

-The New Snapshot Command
+The New Snapshot Comman

 Invoking the New Snapshot Command

 Using the New Snapshot Dialog

 The Properties Command

 Invoking the Properties Command

-The Properties Display
+The Properties Display The Issues Menu

-The Issues Menu The Tools Menu
+The Tools Menu

-The Tools Wellu
+The Synchronize Time Command

 The Show Info Dialog

-The Server Tasks Tab.
+The Server Tasks Tab

-Opening a Server Tasks Tab
+Opening a Server Tasks Tab 37

 Server Tasks Tab Layout

 Working in the Server Tasks Tab

 Filter Users/Groups

-(View Users/Groups Command) 37
+(View Users/Groups Command) 38

-Invoking the Filter Users/Groups Command
+Invoking the Filter Users/Groups Command 38

-Using the Dialog
+Using the Dialog 38

 Scope of the Users/Groups Filter

 AccuRev Preferences

-(Tools > Preferences Command) 38
+(Tools > Preferences Command) 39

-General Page 39
+General Page

-Diff/Merge Page 41
+Diff/Merge Page 42